dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 App health checks is a feature that allows probing for the health of your application and reacting to status changes.

-Applications can become unresponsive for a variety of reasons: for example, they could be too busy to accept new work, or could be crashed or in a deadlock state.
+Applications can become unresponsive for a variety of reasons: for example, they could be too busy to accept new work, could have crashed, or be in a deadlock state.
 Sometimes the condition can be transitory, for example if the app is just busy (and will eventually be able to resume accepting new work), or if the application is being restarted for whatever reason and is in its initialization phase.

-When app health checks are enabled, the Dapr *runtime* (also known as the *sidecar*) will periodically poll your application via HTTP or gRPC calls.
+When app health checks are enabled, the Dapr *runtime* (sidecar) periodically polls your application via HTTP or gRPC calls.

 When it detects a failure in the app's health, Dapr stops accepting new work on behalf of the application by: